kprotty/zap/blog.md

     spawned_threads: u14
 ```

-The `Sync` state tracks the "pool state" which is used to control thread signaling, shutdown, and throttling.
-It's followed by a boolean called `notified` which helps in thread notification, `unused` which you can ignore (it's just there to pad it to `u32`), and counters for the amount of threads sleeping and the amount of threads spawned.
+The thicc-but-not-really `Sync` struct tracks the "pool state" which is used to control thread signaling, shutdown, and throttling.
+That's followed by a boolean called `notified` which helps in thread notification, `unused` which you can ignore (it's just there to pad it to `u32`), and counters for the amount of threads sleeping and the amount of threads created.
 You could extend `Sync`'s size from `u32` to `u64` on 64bit platforms and grow the counters, but if you need more than 16K (`1 << 14`) threads in your thread pool, you have bigger issues...

 In order to implement thread wakeup throttling, we introduce something called "the waking thread".
 To wake up a thread, the `state` is transitioned from `pending` to `signaled`.
 Once a thread wakes up, it consumes this signal by transitioning the state from `signaled` to `waking`.
-The thread to consume the signal now becomes the "waking thread".
+The winning thread to consume the signal now becomes the "waking thread".

 While there is a "waking thread", no other thread can be woken up.
 The waking thread will either dequeue a Task or go back to sleep.
-If it finds a Task, it must transfer its "waking" status by transitioning from `waking` to `signaled` and wake up another thread.
-If it doesn't find Tasks, it must transition back from `waking` to `pending`.
+If it finds a Task, it must transfer its "waking" status to someone else by transitioning from `waking` to `signaled` and wake up another thread.
+If it doesn't find Tasks, it must transition from `waking` to `pending` before going back to sleep.

-This results in the same throttling mechanisms found in Go and Rust by avoiding a [thundering herd](https://en.wikipedia.org/wiki/Thundering_herd_problem) of threads on `threads.notify`, decreases contention on stealing, and amortizes the syscall cost of actually waking up a thread:
+This results in the same throttling mechanisms found in Go and Rust by avoiding a [thundering herd](https://en.wikipedia.org/wiki/Thundering_herd_problem) of threads on `notify()`, decreases contention on stealing, and amortizes the syscall cost of actually waking up a thread:

-* T1 pushes Tasks to its run queue and calls `threads.notify`
+* T1 pushes Tasks to its run queue and calls `notify()`
 * T2 is woken up and designated as the "waking thread"
 * T1 pushses Tasks again but can't wake up other threads since T2 is still "waking"
 * T2 steals Tasks from T1 and wakes up T3 as the new "waking" thread
 * T3 steals from from either T2 or T1 and wakes T4 as the new "waking" thread.
 * By the time T4 wakes up, all Tasks have been processed
-* T4 fails to steal Tasks, gives up the "waking thread" status, and goes back to sleep
+* T4 fails to steal Tasks, gives up the "waking thread" status, and goes back to sleep on `wait()`

 ### Thread Counters and Races